quantarray/skylark/README.md

 # Skylark

-Skylark is a collection of libraries for quantitative and financial computation.
+Skylark is a collection of libraries for quantitative computation.

 ## skylark-measure